NavyaG-lab/Tech-writer/primer.md

 ## Permissions / accounts needed to contribute on data infra [UPDATE REQUIRED]
   * IAM permissions (TODO: which are needed to do common squad tasks)
   * Quay.io permissions needed, and when to do direct quay.io builds
-  * Databricks access
+  * Databricks access - ask on #access-request channel on Slack
   * Datagrip license (or some other SQL client)
-  * Redshift user for etl@cantareira-redshift.nubank.com.br (or sao pedro superuser)
+  * Redshift user for etl@cantareira-redshift.nubank.com.br (or sao pedro superuser) (TODO: how are these users managed?)
-  * Metabase admin
+  * Metabase admin (TODO: what is this needed for, and how do we get it?)
-  * CircleCI
+  * CircleCI - for building code on branches, such as the pull request build indicator on Itaipu.
+Login with Github.
-  * metapod-admin scope (ask on #access-request channel on Slack)
+  * metapod-admin scope - for accessing Sonar-JS (ask on #access-request channel on Slack)